 Is there an afterlife?
+What happens after death?
 That can only be explained by people up above the sky having samosa and cutting chai in breezy summers.

 What’s conjectured is the belief that an indispensable part of one’s identity or the consciousness stays to manifest after the passing of the physical body.
 The views, such as rebirths and deaths may occur again and again consistently until the point that the individual passes to a profound domain or another world.
 Wow!